On the eve of a new beginning, Jonathan ruminates about his life with Max and moving on without him

 Any time a phone rang, and she was lying right next to it but couldn’t wake up to answer it, there was something very wrong with her.

 He needed to know what it was and what could be done to help her before things went any farther.
-It took all he the reserve he had to not argue with her when she insisted on going to the back to be seen by the doctor by herself.
+It took all he the reserve he had to not argue with her when she insisted on going to the back alone to be seen by the doctor.

 “Mr. Hart.”
 He stopped pacing and looked around to the woman at the desk with the intercom receiver to her ear.
 “Dr. Kendall says you can come to the back now.”